stoplightio/prism/CONTRIBUTING.md

 yarn build --clean
 ```

+### Releasing

+To release new version:

+- create new branch with updated [semantic version]https://docs.npmjs.com/about-semantic-versioning.
+For example `feat/4.2.2`
+- add info to `CHANGELOG.md` with the latest changes
+- run `yarn release` it will create a tag with updated versions
+- push your branch and create a PR
+- after PR approval and merge, a new version will be released

 ## Support

 For support questions, please use the [Stoplight Community forum](https://community.stoplight.io/c/open-source).
 If you are unsure if you are experiencing a bug, the [forum](https://community.stoplight.io/c/open-source) is a great place to start.